 Zatanna 2: This second issue written by Paul Dini and drawn by Stephane Roux is pretty good.
 Zatanna fights a dream corrupting imp and the big villain plots.
 I really have nothing to say other than this is pretty good.

-Power Girl 13: I was especially leery of Winick’s usually awful writing her, on my previous favorite book.
+Power Girl 13: I was especially leery of Winick’s usually awful writing here, on my previously favorite book.
 And the new artist is not Amanda Conner.
 Sami Basri’s art is actually very good.
 Not Conner good, but nothing is.
 It is different enough that it feels less disappointing a change than someone who tries to do something similar or generic superhero art.
 Winick tries to maintain the humor, but does differently than Gray and Palmiotti.
 I did like that is ties PG into Generation Lost and shows why she was such a dick to Booster Gold in the first issue.
 I am still scared that he is going to destroy all that the previous writers built, but through one issue it is really good.

 Batman: The Return of Bruce Wayne 3: Pirate Batman!
 Well not really, but close enough.
-This whole mini-series is slightly less good than it should be, but that does not mean its not great.
+This whole mini-series is slightly less good than it should be, but that does not mean it’s not great.
 In this issue Batman sword fights Blackbeard on a bridge made out of bones.
 No matter what slight failings it may have, that alone is enough to redeem it.
 Not that it really needs redemption.
 Yanick Paquette’s art is really good and the plot is coming together nicely.
 I am still really excited for more of this, especially because the next issue is cowboy Batman.